 September 12, 2013 by Katia

-Surprisingly enough my extroverted firecracker of a boy who attended different child care settings since the age of one and never had any issues, is having a difficult time adjusting to JK.
+Surprisingly enough my extroverted firecracker of a boy who attended different child care settings since the age of one and never had any issues, is having a difficult time adjusting to Junior Kindergarten.
 On the first day of school he raised his eyes to me from underneath his wide rimmed sun hat and I saw something unfamiliar in them.
 It was a question mark but not of the inquisitive, curious kind.
 It was a flustered, ‘asking for’ instead of just ‘asking’ kind of a question mark.
 ‘Are you going to leave?’ he said in a small voice, part incredulous and part outraged at the thought.
 His voice was shaking.
 This is where I would kneel in front of my son had it been a Hollywood movie and our eyes would lock as we would have a heart to heart about first days in school.
 Instead I was struggling to remain calm as I explained what was going to happen.
 I was raising my voice over the first day chaos surrounding us.
 I was raising it above the teacher’s instructions.
-I was almost yelling my consolation and rushing it.
+I was almost yelling my consolation at him and rushing it.
 I was doing it through the lump in my own throat.
 4 Year Old was urged to do a whole bunch of things that didn’t come naturally.
 Wear your backpack.
 Line up.
 Walk away from your mommy and toward the building.
-I saw his shoulders tense up and raise to his ears.
+I saw his shoulders tense up and rise to his ears.
 Then his expression changed as his whole body and face were becoming engaged in the battle against tears.
 Then from inside the building he looked at me and melted into his shoulders as he pulled at his teacher’s sleeve.
 ‘Excuse me,” he said and broke down in tears ‘I love my mommy’.

-This new heart-wrenching raised shoulders routine repeated itself every day since.
+This new heart wrenching raised shoulders routine repeated itself every day since.
 He asks to be held and wraps himself around me.
 He tells me things that send my heart soaring and sinking at the same time like ‘But mama, I talk about you all day!’

 On Monday I wrote a post about the F-ing Fours, which scared a lot of parents.
 This is the Flip side of the same coin.
 I hope you Find consolation in this.
 The Fabulous Fours.

-his post was a Finish The Sentence Friday post on the topic: The best memory I will have of this summer…
+This post was a Finish The Sentence Friday post on the topic: The best memory I will have of this summer…

 Make sure to visit our wonderful hosts.
 When I grow up, I want to be them.